by Brian Tomasik

 The difficulty of modeling nervous systems raises my estimate of the difficulty of AGI in general, both de novo and emulation.
 But humans seem to do an okay job at developing useful software systems without needing to reverse-engineer the astoundingly complicated morass that is biology, which suggests that de novo AGI will probably be easier.
-As far as I'm aware, most software innovations have come from people making up their own ideas, and very few have relied crucially on biological inspiration? (back)
+As far as I'm aware, most software innovations have come from people making up their own ideas—whether through theoretical insight or trial and error—and fewer discoveries have relied crucially on biological inspiration?
+Tyler (2009):

 - Discussion of this estimate here. (back)